Principal, Global Environmental Markets, Clean Energy & Climate Change / Baker McKenzie

 Most Notable Role

 He holds advisory roles as chair of the NSW Climate Change Council, as a governing board member of the Renewable Energy and Energy Efficiency Partnership (REEEP) and as a member of the Wentworth Group of Concerned Scientists.
 He is also deputy chair of the Private Sector Roundtable of the Asia Pacific Rainforest Recovery Plan.
 Mr Wilder chaired the 2015 Independent Review Committee of the Victorian Climate Change Act, and was chair of Low Carbon Australia and TRAFFIC (Oceania).

-Mr Wilder holds a Bachelor of Economics (Hons) from the University of Sydney, LLB Honours from the ANU, LLM from the University of Cambridge and has studied at the Hague Academy Centre for Studies and Research in International Law and International Relations.
-He is also a Graduate Member of the Australian Institute of Company Directors.
+Mr Wilder holds a Bachelor of Economics (Honours) from the University of Sydney, LLB Honours from the ANU, LLM from the University of Cambridge and has studied at the Hague Academy Centre for Studies and Research in International Law and International Relations.
+He is also a graduate member of the Australian Institute of Company Directors.